Coaching or Counselling – What’s the difference and which is right for you?

 Coaching focuses on moving towards specific goals by allowing you to see clearly where you are today, then supporting you to create pathways forward.
 It supports you to tap into what you already know and create actions which feel right for you.
 This process can help break through limiting beliefs and create a sense of direction and personal empowerment.

 In contrast with the coaching-type work I do, counselling is a talking therapy.
 It provides the opportunity to talk about your feelings, emotions and difficulties with a therapist who is trained in mental health.
 This can help you to get a better understanding of your feelings and thought processes.
 Talking therapy can be helpful for lots of things including depression and anxiety.
-There are therapists who are specifically trained as infertility counsellors.
+There are therapists who are specifically trained as infertility counsellors, and fertility clinics have counsellors available in-house to support their patients.

 As a trained fertility coach my clients frequently describe my sessions as hugely supportive and therapeutic.
 However I am not a therapist and so I don’t offer therapy.
 If you feel you need a counselling service with a specialist therapist who is trained in mental health, talk to your doctor or get in touch with the British Infertility Counselling Association or British Association for Counselling and Psychotherapy to find a registered counsellor.